 In this face2face video, Mr. Anant Rao and Mr. Vivek Bajaj, co-founder of StockEdge, Elearnmarkets, will be answering a very important question of whether retail investors and traders should choose to work with mutual funds or direct equity investment.

 We will begin this video with a background of Mr. Anant Rao, who is a trader and investor with 15-20 years of experience in the stock market.
 While working in the market, he has worked with the various stakeholders in the market like FIIs, Hedge funds, etc., and he now runs his own SEBI-registered advisory firm.

-With this experience, Mr. Rao will begin this discussion with how the stock market has evolved over the years, and how it has become more competitive for the youth as well.
-We will also lead a discussion on what separates the retail investors and traders from the institutional investors and firms of the country, which have an edge over the stock market with their knowledge and experience.
+With this experience, Mr. Anant Rao will begin this discussion with how the stock market has evolved over the years and how it has become more competitive for the youth as well.
+We will also lead a discussion on what separates the retail investors and traders from the institutional investors and firms of the country, which have the edge over the stock market with their knowledge and experience.

 What retail investors and traders lack and what institutions have is the process around which their investing and trading decisions are made, and we will discuss exactly how this feature distinguishes institutions from retailers.
 Moving this ahead, we will discuss exactly how mutual fund managers have it tough trying to make returns for the investors while trying to grow themselves and their organization.
 We will discuss these challenges for the fund managers with examples.

 Next, we will talk about what we need to do to ensure that we can successfully invest in direct equity on a long-term basis and how to measure our performance.